dshaw001/Pet-Match/README.md

 If you have MongoDB already installed then it's well and good else you can download it by clicking here ([MongoDB](https://www.mongodb.com/))

-* Now open GIT Bash terminal in the folder where you have cloned Pet-Match and run the following commands.
+* Now open the GIT Bash terminal in the folder where you have cloned Pet-Match and run the following commands.
 These commands will install the required packages which you need to have for running the project.

 ```